Gladesville

 AreaSearch assessment of residential approval activity sees Gladesville among the top 30% of areas assessed nationwide

-Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Gladesville averaged approximately 95 new dwelling approvals annually over the past five financial years, totalling an estimated 477 homes.
-As of FY26, 30 approvals have been recorded.
-On average, 0.9 new residents per year were associated with each new home between FY21 and FY25, indicating that new construction is meeting or exceeding demand.
-The average construction value of these properties was $510,000, suggesting developers are targeting the premium market segment.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Gladesville has averaged approximately 95 new dwelling approvals each year over the past five financial years, totalling an estimated 478 homes.
+So far in FY-26, 33 approvals have been recorded.
+On average, 0.9 new residents per year arrive for every new home constructed between FY-21 and FY-25, indicating that new construction is meeting or exceeding demand.
+The average expected construction cost value of new properties is $510,000, suggesting developers are targeting the premium market segment with higher-end properties.

 Frequently Asked Questions - Development